Phantasy Star (video game): Legacy

 Phantasy Star is considered a landmark RPG; it has been called "revolutionary", "pioneering", and "ahead of its time".
 It is credited with helping to define the genre and introduce the West to console RPGs.
 IGN wrote: "Phantasy Star was the game that defined an entire generation's early experiences with the RPG genre as a whole, a role-playing adventure without equal at the time of its initial debut [...] a time when competition was virtually non-existent in the category".
 It has been called one of the best games on the Master System.
 Nintendo Life called it a killer app which "not only tested the hardware but also the boundaries and expectations of the genre".
 Retro Gamer called it "a key release for the genre's popularity in the West and a key reason to own a Master System".

-In 1996 Next Generation, listing the entire series as number 72 on their "Top 100 Games of All Time", opined that "the best game in the series is still the first ...
+In 1996, Next Generation listed the entire series as number 72 on their "Top 100 Games of All Time", opined that "the best game in the series is still the first ...
 There was a lot more variety in the settings, a deeper storyline, and just plain more of everything."
 The following year it was ranked the 62nd best console video game of all time by Electronic Gaming Monthly, the only appearance of a Master System game on the list.
 In 2001, Game Informer included it on its own list of greatest video games at #94.
 The staff praised it for its innovation and graphical superiority (specifically to Dragon Warrior).
-In 2006, 1UP and Electronic Gaming Monthly placed it at #26 on "The Greatest 200 Videogames of Their Time" list, which puts it as the second highest-ranking RPG on the list, behind only Phantasy Star Online at #21.
+In 2006, 1UP.com and Electronic Gaming Monthly placed it at #26 on "The Greatest 200 Videogames of Their Time" list, which puts it as the second highest-ranking RPG on the list, behind only Phantasy Star Online at #21.
 In 2023, Time Extension included the game on their "Best JRPGs of All Time" list, noting that it "had some of the best visuals and grandest sense of adventure" among its contemporaries.